 The default risk is low in a normal economy.
 That rate can shoot up during a severe recession.
 Although there is an increased risk of corporate bonds, the higher coupon yield may offset this enough to make this investment worthwhile.

 4. High-yield bonds are also called “junk bonds.”
 Their quality is low since their default risk is high.
 The underlying fundamentals of the companies are so poor that the company may never be able to pay the par value at maturity.
 In fact, by then the company may be bankrupt.
 Because of this increased default risk, junk bonds pay a much higher yield.
 Those who need a high income now may invest in high-yield bonds.

 5. Inflation-adjusted bonds are very safe.
 One of the risks of investing in traditional bonds is that the coupon payments may not keep up with inflation.
 The payments are fixed throughout the life of the bond.
 Inflation can ravage its purchasing power.

 Inflation-bonds, such as I-bonds or TIPS, are guaranteed to return at least as much as the inflation increase.
 This eliminates one of the major risks of bond investing.
 Since this reduces the risk, it reduces the coupon rate as well.

 Are you seeing a pattern yet?
 Lower risk equals lower return.
 Higher risk equals higher return.
-That is a pattern seen throughout all of investing.

 6. Municipal bonds are securities issued by public municipalities like a city, county, or state.
 They have a low default risk in a normal economy but are not completely exempt from bankruptcy risk.